cdgriffith/open_weather_api/README.md

 The normal usage of the API does not require the city data, which takes a considerable amount of time to download and load into memory.
-It is meant to only be helpful for finding a city's id or location when it cannot be easily obtained through a loser name or zip code search.
+It is meant to only be helpful for finding a city's id or location when it cannot be easily obtained through a looser name or zip code search.

 ### Why can everything be overloaded in `api_call`?